arthur-morais/arthur-morais/README.md

 ## Hey!
-I'm Arthur, here is some info about me :)

-- Mobile and Web developer;
-- Passionate about software development;
-- Currently working on freelances, feel free to reach out to me!
+I'm a mobile and web developer who is passionate about software development and eager for learning everyday.
+I'm currently working with the following techs:

 ## Tech Stack